 - Transportation by air-conditioned motor coach

-- Wi-Fi on motor coach in Holy Land, wheelchair accommodated with lif
+- Free Wi-Fi on motor coach

-- Assistance of a professional local Catholic guide(s)
+- Assistance of a professional local Catholic Guide

 - Sightseeing and admissions fees as per itinerary

-- Tips to Hotel Staff and Restaurants
+- Tips to Hotel Staff, Restaurants, and Luggage Handlers

 - Mass daily & Spiritual activities